Listen to This Article:

 Don’t let the name fool you.
 While the saucier is indeed responsible for whipping up all the sauces needed for the restaurant’s various menu items, they also work on soups and stews, stocks and broths, gravies, and even the occasional pasta or dessert.
 They must possess the knowledge and skill to season sauces to perfection and ensure they’re just right consistency-wise.

 Line cooks are the workers who do the bulk of the actual cooking.
 Many restaurants will have a head line cook for each station, also known as a chef de partie, who oversees apprentices for that station.
-They’ll typically need to have a host of culinary skills, including all the basic techniques, knowledge of flavors and seasonings, knife skills, and more.
+Line cooks will typically need to have a host of culinary skills, including all the basic cooking techniques like grilling, sautéing, frying, roasting, and braising, as well as knowledge of flavors and seasonings, knife skills, and more.

-Additionally, line cooks and apprentices need to be team players, leaving their egos at the door and being willing to jump in where and when needed.
-For this reason, many of them either have attended or could be currently attending culinary school – which can help them hone their practical culinary and business skills.
+Additionally, line cooks and apprentices need to be team players, willing to jump in where and when needed.
+For this reason, many of them may have attended or could be currently attending culinary school – which can help them hone their practical culinary and business skills.

 Line cooks and their apprentices are usually assigned to one or more of the following stations, either on a permanent or a rotation basis: